-Other pain conditions which may resemble chronic pelvic pain include abdominal wall myofascial pain, peripheral nerve neuritis of the genitofemoral nerve, inlioinguinal nerve, iliohypogastric nerve, pudendal nerve may also mimic pelvic pain.
-Diagnostic nerve blocks of these nerves can be performed by an Illinois Pain Institute specialist to evaluate for pain due to a specific nerve or combination or nerves.
+Pain conditions which may resemble chronic pelvic pain include abdominal wall myofascial pain, peripheral nerve neuritis of the genitofemoral nerve, ilioinguinal nerve, iliohypogastric nerve, pudendal nerve may also mimic pelvic pain.
+Diagnostic nerve blocks of these nerves can be performed by an Illinois Pain & Spine Institute specialist to evaluate for pain due to a specific nerve or combination or nerves.

 This condition is a bladder problem principally found in women.
-Illinois Pain Institute has success in treating Interstitial Cystitis (IC).
+Illinois Pain & Spine Institute has success in treating Interstitial Cystitis (IC).